 Preparing the Glaze

-In a small bowl, mix together the pure maple syrup, olive oil, and a pinch of salt and pepper.
-This glaze will enhance the flavor of the squash and help it caramelize beautifully during roasting, adding layers of flavor to your dish.
+In a small bowl , mix pure maple syrup , olive oil , and a pinch of salt and pepper .
+This glaze will help the squash caramelize and taste even better .

 Roasting Procedure

-Preheat your oven to 400°F (200°C).
-Arrange the acorn squash halves cut-side up on a baking sheet lined with parchment paper.
-Drizzle the prepared maple glaze over the squash, ensuring it is well coated.
-Roast in the preheated oven for about 25-30 minutes, or until the squash is tender and caramelized, turning golden brown at the edges.
+Preheat your oven to 400°F (200°C) .
+Place the squash halves cut-side up on a baking sheet lined with parchment paper .
+Drizzle the glaze over them so they’re evenly coated .
+Roast for about 25– 30 minutes , or until the squash is tender and the edges are golden .

 Adding Pecans and Feta